ajeetblog/blog/_posts/2020-05-21-AzureBastion.md

     >These hacks help you to bypass the policies and connect with the VMs but create a serious security risk.

-2. **The other better option Organization have is use the Jump box as an entry point for Remote Desktop connections**.
+2. **The other better option Organization have is to use the Jump box as an entry point for Remote Desktop connections**.

     VMs in your customer network perimeter will not have a public IP associated with RDP access.
 This at-least addresses the concern of exposing VMs directly over the Internet.